kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/27 - The Corrupted Temple III  (11-2-25).md

 - Prayer of Healing
 	- Bardic Inspiration on Lewis
 	- Enemies start to decay/sludge on death
 - Door to the next room - stone, exudes a feeling of weakness - losing hp aura.
-Loud wail.
+Loud wail, exhaustion to Wuffi.
+	- Altar with egg, candles, food.
+Egg has burst open.
+2 Human bodies webbed.